nicoforteza/expden/README.md

 # Installation and Requirements

 For the installation of the package, you need a `Python >= 3.9.16` version.
+I recommend using an isolated virtual environment.
 Please, take into account that you may need to install other GIS libraries in your system, such as GDAL or PROJ4.

-To install the latest stable version of the library, please use `pip:
+To install the latest stable version of the library, please use `pip`:

 ```
 pip install expden
 ```

+The main dependencies of the project include `geopandas`, `xarray-spatial`, `rioxarray` and `geocube`.

+# TO DO List

+- [x] First working version
+- [ ] Add documentation
+- [ ] Add examples
+- [ ] Parallel version of the main funcionality

 # References